Ariel Hotel

 The Ariel Hotel is a circular hotel very close to London Heathrow Airport.

 The hotel was built for J. Lyons and Co. in 1960, and designed by Russell Diplock & Associates.
-It was "Britain’s first significant airport hotel", and the first hotel to be built at Heathrow Airport, its completion being timed to coincide with the opening of the Oceanic Terminal (now Terminal 3).
+It was "Britain’s first significant airport hotel", and the first hotel to be built at 'London Airport' (as it was known up to 1966), its completion being timed to coincide with the opening of the Oceanic Terminal (now Terminal 3).
 It was opened by Queen Elizabeth II on 16 December 1960.